 Why jobs data matter

-More jobs also mean more money in the hands of consumers and thus an increase in overall consumer spending.
-The Fed also assesses jobs data to determine whether the economy is strong enough to withstand higher interest rates.
+The Fed assesses job data to determine whether the economy is strong enough to withstand higher interest rates.

 Strong employment rates

-The unemployment rate was at a new six-year low in February when it came in at 5.5% compared to 5.7% for January.
-This is also lower than the expected rate of 5.6%.
+Strong employment rates signal strong economic growth prospects, and recent US labor market data have been quite positive.
+The unemployment rate was at a six-year low in December when it came in at 5.6% compared to 5.8% in November.
 This is the lowest recorded value since June 2008.
 It peaked at 10% during the financial crisis.

 Non-farm payroll above expectations